 Fasteners may fail before the slate does.
 If you see many repairs or displaced tiles, check the condition of nails over representative portions of the roof, especially on homes approaching 70 years of age.
 If many fasteners are failing, it can be a real problem.
-The slates may be salvageable, but if they're less than 1/4-inch, they are probably not salvageable.
+The slates may be salvageable, but if they're less than 1⁄4-inch... probably not.